equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. _torque_nodes_cpus:
 .. topic:: NUM_NODES|NUM_CPUS_PER_NODE

-	When using TORQUE, you must specify how many nodes a single job is should to use, and how many CPUs per node.
+	When using TORQUE, you must specify how many nodes a single job should use, and how many CPUs per node.
 The default setup in ERT will use one node and one CPU.
 These options are called NUM_NODES and NUM_CPUS_PER_NODE.

 	If the numbers specified is higher than supported by the cluster (i.e. use 32 CPUs, but no node has more than 16), the job will not start.

-	If you wish to increase these number, the program running (typically ECLIPSE) will usually also have to be told to correspondingly use more processing units (keyword PARALLEL)
+	If you wish to increase this number, the program running (typically ECLIPSE) will usually also have to be told to correspondingly use more processing units (keyword PARALLEL)